INVALIDz/learn-anything/contributing.md

 ## Possible issues

-If you run into issues that aren't yet documented/fixed but you have a solution for, please submit a PR!
+If you run into issues that aren't yet fixed or documented here but you have a solution for, please submit a PR!
 Otherwise open an issue. ♥️

 #### @prisma/client did not initialize yet error when running `yarn start`